isarandi/metrabs/README.md

 of applying the appropriate homography transformation for perspective undistortion and returns the poses in the correct camera coordinate frame.
 The models also contain built-in capability for test-time augmentation (transforming each crop multiple times and averaging the results).

+Let's take a closer look at what's happening in `demo.py`.

 ### Case 1: No bounding boxes (and maybe unknown intrinsics)
 If you just have an image and know nothing else, you can run the combined detection+pose model with a baked-in YOLOv4 detector (based on https://github.com/hunglc007/tensorflow-yolov4-tflite).